SpektraSystems/Azure-MySQL-DMS-Lab/README.md

 # Azure-MySQL-DMS-Lab
-Hands on Lab for MySQL on Azure &mp; Database Migration Service
+Hands on Lab for MySQL on Azure & Database Migration Service